A few random notes from around the league:

 WEDNESDAY, 8:05am: Ronald Tillery of the Memphis Commercial Appeal confirms (via Twitter) that Bayless' contract will start at $3MM, meaning he'll receive the Grizzlies' mini mid-level exception.
 The deal is for two years, with a player option for the second year, and is expected to be the last of the team's summer transactions, tweets Tillery.

-).
+TUESDAY, 11:21pm: The Grizzlies and Jerryd Bayless have agreed to terms on a contract, reports Marc Stein of ESPN.com (via Twitter).
 The deal is expected to be finalized later on Wednesday, now that the moratorium has ended, according to Stein.

 This morning, we heard Memphis was free-agent shopping with its mid-level exception.
 However, that exception figured to max out at $3.09MM rather than $5MM, with the team approaching the luxury tax apron.
 I would guess Bayless will be signing for that full taxpayer mid-level exception.